CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

 ..
 Note:: The WebAdmin lets you remove only empty groups.

-Assign a payment to a Registrar
+Assign a payment to a registrar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a payment was imported to the database but it could not be matched with a Registrar automatically, you can do so manually in the WebAdmin:
+If a payment was imported to the database but it could not be matched with a registrar automatically, you can do so manually in the WebAdmin:

 #.
 To view the list of payments, select in the WebAdmin menu:
    :menuselection:`Registrars --> Payments`